AmiralPatate/FM23Data/README.md

 This is data and tools for Forza Motorsport 2023.

-The main data is the `modelexport.csv` file.
+For computer-readable data, the main data is the [`modelexport.csv`](https://github.com/AmiralPatate/FM23Data/blob/main/modelexport.csv) file.
 It contains a bunch of information about models in-game, compiled into one file.
-See below for more details.
+See below for more details on format.

+For human-readable data, the same information can be found at [FM23DataSheet](https://docs.google.com/spreadsheets/d/1CVn639CnmrCLwCsugE8i8RO6umfNCxaYFs1KwVt8J90/).

 StandaloneToolbox is a small program that does a few useful things, as detailed below.
 It uses a different data format, also detailed below.